SovereignCloudStack/k8s-harbor-manual/README.md

 ## notes

-The current version requires a Storage Class with the name longhorn.
+The current version requires a default Storage Class.
 If another Storage Class should be used the values.yaml must be changed accordingly.